telerik/maui-docs/knowledge-base/remove-change-animation-scrolling-radlistview-maui.md

 ---
-title: How to Remove or Change the Animation When Scrolling through a RadListView in ListView for MAUI
+title: How to Remove or Change the Animation When Scrolling through a RadListView for MAUI
 description: This article explains how to disable or customize the animation that occurs when scrolling through a RadListView in ListView for MAUI.
 type: how-to
 page_title: Remove or Change Animation When Scrolling through RadListView | ListView for MAUI